-To learn more about these five key steps, please join Dr Chris Boorman, CMO at Automic Software, on the following on-demand webcast, where we go through them in detail, and how they lead to Automic winning a sales and marketing alignment award: Improving alignment between B2B marketing and sales in 2017.
+To learn more about these five key steps, please join Dr Chris Boorman, CMO at Automic Software, on the following on-demand webcast, where we go through them in detail, and how they lead to Automic winning a sales and marketing alignment award: Improving alignment between B2B marketing and sales.

-(a version of this article first appeared on LinkedIn on 2 December 2016 and updated here on 5 September 2019]
+[a version of this article first appeared on LinkedIn on 2 December 2016 and updated here on 5 September 2019]

 You wouldn’t drive all the way to work only looking in your car’s rear-view mirror.
 But when you get to work you drive your business the same way.
 Looking back at historical data to make crucial decisions.
 Most marketing and sales leaders use historical CRM and marketing automation data, like how many leads were created, sales meetings completed or deals closed last week/month/quarter.
 While these metrics have their importance, as leading indicators, you shouldn’t drive your business only using a rear-view mirror.
 Best-in-class, high-growth businesses are using forward looking metrics to understand their complete lead-to-revenue funnel.
 The following four categories contain the most important forward looking questions you need to answer.

 Planning & goals